C1nderC0ated/AudioMixerFix/README.md

 --disable-features=AudioServiceSandbox,AudioServiceOutOfProcess
 ```

+If a shortcut already carries its own `--disable-features=...`, these two are merged into it rather than added as a second switch: Chromium honours only the last `--disable-features` on a command line, so a second one would silently undo yours. `-Revert` removes just these two.
 This involves a trade-off: audio-process sandboxing becomes slightly weaker.
 An alternative is to use an in-browser volume extension and skip using these flags.